Skip to Content

-In this spotlight, Pure Earth’s Country Director for Bangladesh, Dr. Mahfuzar Rahman, shares updates about the efforts of his team members to mitigate lead pollution in Bangladesh.
+In this spotlight, Pure Earth’s Country Director for Bangladesh, Dr. Mahfuzar Rahman, and Pure Earth Bangladesh Communications Lead, Mitali Das, share updates about the team’s efforts to mitigate lead pollution in Bangladesh.

 Follow and stay updated on Pure Earth Bangladesh @PureEarthBD on Facebook, Twitter, and YouTube.